About Father Thomas Dunlea

 After discovering that some of his parishioners were living rough in caves and makeshift huts, Father Tom began seeking a way to support the homeless boys among them.

-As word spread, Father Tom received a gift of seven acres at Engadine.
-In 1940, he established a permanent shelter on this site, naming it ‘Boys’ Town’ after a 1938 Hollywood movie.
+He began by offering shelter at the presbytery.
+When numbers grew, he rented a home nearby before eventually moving the boys to the Royal National Park where they lived in tents until more permanent accommodation could be found.
+As word spread, Father Tom received a gift of 7 acres at Engadine.
+In 1940, he established a permanent shelter on this site, naming it ‘Boys’ Town’ after the 1938 Hollywood movie of the same name.
 The film was based on the true story of Father Edward Flanagan, who founded the original Boys’ Town in Nebraska in 1917.

-Following its example, Father Tom envisaged the shelter as being largely self-supporting and run by the residents themselves with his oversight.
+Following its example, Father Tom envisaged the shelter as being largely self-supporting and run by the residents themselves, with his oversight.

-He said, “I want to make the venture dynamic and revitalise boys who, by certain unfortunate circumstances, have fallen into bad company or been left to stray through the loss of parents.
-The town is to be self-supporting, and self-governed.”
+I want to make the venture dynamic and revitalise boys who, by certain unfortunate circumstances, have fallen into bad company or been left to stray through the loss of parents.
+The town is to be self-supporting, and self-governed.

 His initiative won considerable local support.
 The bookmaker George Nathan organised a fundraising carnival with trotting, cycling, and midget-car racing that filled the Sydney Sports Ground every Sunday.
-Nathan raised 50,000 pounds for Boys’ Town over six years – a massive sum at the time.
+Nathan raised 50,000 pounds for Boys’ Town over 6 years – a massive sum at the time.

 In 1942, at Archbishop Norman Gilroy’s request, the De La Salle Brothers took charge of Boys’ Town.
 With the shelter in safe hands, Father Tom turned his attention to helping alcoholics.
 In 1944, he helped found a Sydney branch of Alcoholics Anonymous.